 Twenty-one years ago on Turneffe Island Belize, a few of my friends and I were on an exploratory fishing trip to this interesting coral atoll.

-Read on for a story about flats fishing at Turneffe Island Belize.
+Read on for a story about Flats Fishing Turneffe Island in Belize.

 This tale starts twenty-one years ago on the Turneffe Island about 35 miles off the coast of Belize in Central America.
-A few of my friends and I were on an exploratory fishing trip to this interesting coral atoll.
+A few of my friends and I were on an exploratory flats fishing Turneffe Island trip to this interesting coral atoll.

 A year or so earlier I had fished the well know tarpon flats around Ambergris Cay Belize from the El Pescador Lodge and also I had visited Ascension Bay Mexico which was located about 100 miles north up the Yucatan coast, so I was not a total stranger to this part of the world.